 Q: I have reviewed the web site’s content and still have questions about Pathways.

-- Please contact the Center for Academic Advisement for help with additional questions on Pathways.
+- Please contact the Undergraduate Advisement and Orientation Center for help with additional questions on Pathways.

 Q: What are Pathways and Pathways at Baruch?
 How do they differ?

 - Pathways is the set of uniform General Education requirements throughout CUNY.
 Although the courses that can be used to fulfill these requirements will differ from college to college, the basic set of requirements will be the same throughout the CUNY system.
 With few exceptions, any requirement that a student fulfills at one college will be considered fulfilled at any other college to which he or she transfers.
 Pathways consists of three parts: the Required Core, the Flexible Core, and the College Option.

 - Pathways at Baruch is the specific set of Baruch College courses that may be used to fulfill the overall Pathways requirements.

 - More information is available by clicking on the Pathways tabs on the left menu.